More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 Mount Everest flight options

-There are three airlines that do scenic flights around Everest known locally as “mountain flights” – Yeti, Buddha and Simrik (and yes, those are real airline names).
+There are three airlines that do scenic flights around Everest known locally as “mountain flights” – Yeti, Buddha, and Simrik (and yes, those are real airline names).

 Arrival at the airport